Fu Foundation School of Engineering and Applied Science

-The Fu Foundation School of Engineering and Applied Science (popularly known as SEAS or Columbia Engineering; previously known as Columbia School of Mines) is the engineering and applied science school of Columbia University.
+The Fu Foundation School of Engineering and Applied Science (also known as SEAS or Columbia Engineering; historically Columbia School of Mines) is the engineering and applied science school of Columbia University, a private research university in New York City.
 It was founded as the School of Mines in 1863 and then the School of Mines, Engineering and Chemistry before becoming the School of Engineering and Applied Science.
 On October 1, 1997, the school was renamed in honor of Chinese businessman Z.Y.
 Fu, who had donated $26 million to the school.

 The Fu Foundation School of Engineering and Applied Science maintains a close research tie with other institutions including NASA, IBM, MIT, and The Earth Institute.
 Patents owned by the school generate over $100 million annually for the university.
 SEAS faculty and alumni are responsible for technological achievements including the developments of FM radio and the maser.

-The School's applied mathematics, biomedical engineering, computer science and the financial engineering program in operations research are very famous and highly ranked.
 The current SEAS faculty include 27 members of the National Academy of Engineering and one Nobel laureate.
 In all, the faculty and alumni of Columbia Engineering have won 10 Nobel Prizes in physics, chemistry, medicine, and economics.

 The school consists of approximately 300 undergraduates in each graduating class and maintains close links with its undergraduate liberal arts sister school Columbia College which shares housing with SEAS students.
 The School's current dean is Shih-Fu Chang, who was appointed in 2022.